 Then there’s the pizza.
 Though finally allowed to radio (Gabriel Thomson throughout, a live offstage fourth character), it’s clear Captain’s colleagues don’t listen to anything, not even the pizza order which has to be sent through vents in tupperwear when the outer door’s accidentally locked for two hours.

 Olfield and the team design the simple set: chairs, two desks with a laptop and console stage left and right.
 And a few props like rope and a large cloth.
 And of course pizza.
-Lighting’s designed by Francesca Boccanera and furnished by the company and Rialto tech.
+Lighting’s designed by Boccanera too and furnished by the company and Rialto tech.

 Characters here are neatly defined by writing and acting.
 Williamson’s Alice has both the fluster and polite fervour of the middle-class convert.
 The kind who’s not an extreme anything by nature, but who, as she points out, is typical of perhaps millions of moderate people who’ve woken to catastrophe.
 Alice, a naturally tidy finance whizz with a love of music-making in semi-professional bodies, wandered into a meeting on climate change and direct action.

 O’Neill’s more battle-hardened engineer – they both obtained jobs through skills-bases, and they’re not alone – is by contrast more anxious: she has a life ahead of her, possibly in jail.
 Typical of later Millennials, she’s connected to how to organise: so also more possessed of a strategic vision.

 Jayes plays Captain with a degree of patrician there-is-no-alternative lattitude.
 He’s not threatened, almost commiserates at some points with his unintended captors – he wasn’t meant to be there.
 But his arguments seem firm till perhaps… And then he shares two curious passions.
 He played recorder (hello Alice) and loves Formula One – Lia’s favourite sport.
 For now it won’t cut much oil, but there’s a long storm brewing.